Zack-Area/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 echo "$((2#$BINARY))"
 ```
 ## Task 12
- prints all possible combinations of two letters, except `oo`.
+ print all possible combinations of two letters, except `oo`.
 * Letters are lower cases, from `a` to `z`
 * One combination per line
 * The output should be alpha ordered, starting with `aa`